empobla/Vultus-Facial-Recognition/Feature_Extraction/ReadMe.md

 FeatureDetection *d = new FeatureDetection("net/dlib_face_recognition_resnet_model_v1.dat");
 ```

---Then call the methods:
+-Then call the methods:
   * Calculate face descriptor returned in MAT format
      - using elbp -> getFeatures(Mat input)
      - using dlib -> getFeatures(Mat input)
  * Calculate double determining distance between two vector (the smaller teh value the more similar the two pictures are)-> compareFeatures(Mat input_A, Mat input_B, int method)
     - 6: Euclidian distance
     - 3: Battacharya

 ```bash
 //This method uses the dlib library